 Personal projects are more important than any digital marketing certification on a CV when applying for an inbound marketing job.
-Keeping on top of the latest industry news and taking courses will only get you so far; you need to try out your own ideas to test out theories.
+Keeping on top of the latest industry news and taking courses will only get you so far; you need to try out your ideas to test out theories.
 Try your hand at multiple disciplines (PPC, SEO, Social Media, Content Marketing etc.) and don’t just treat industry leaders’ opinions as gospel.
-If you can’t take accountability for the success or failure of your own project, you won’t be as an attractive of a hire as someone who practices what they preach day in, day out.
+If you can’t take accountability for the success or failure of your project, you won’t be as an attractive of hire as someone who practices what they preach day in, day out.

 *Top Tip* Purchase a domain name and some shared hosting through a provider such as Blacknight.
 Setup a simple WordPress website, install Yoast SEO plugin, link your Google Webmaster Tools account to your site and ensure Google Analytics tracking code is correctly applied to every page.

 Can you differentiate between TOFU, MOFU and BOFU content for lead nurturing?
 Perhaps you need to spruce up your knowledge on the basic principles of PPC, SEO and SEM?

 If you’re not comfortable with terminology commonly used in the industry, you will instantly stand out for the wrong reasons when interviewing for an inbound marketing role.
 An adept inbound marketer is both comfortable with industry jargon and knows how to incorporate each all of these elements into a successful campaign.

 6) Build Your Personal Brand

 Want to become a successful inbound marketer?
 You need to focus your attention on building a strong personal brand.